Thermal

 For non-critical trips (trips are not hot neither critical), the governor is used in thermal zone to control policy of transition of cooling states.
 IoT Yocto currently supports two types of governors: step_wise and power_allocator.
 Only step_wise governor is covered in this document.

-sysfs attributes
+sysfs Attributes

 These components mentioned in previous section are exported as sysfs attributes.
 Here are attributes of a thermal zone on Genio 350-EVK (note not all attributes are listed):